Sheikh Mujibur Rahman: Governing Bangladesh

 Mujib briefly assumed the provisional presidency and later took office as the prime minister.
 In January 1972 Time magazine reported that "[i]n the aftermath of the Pakistani army's rampage last March, a special team of inspectors from the World Bank observed that some cities looked "like the morning after a nuclear attack".
 Since then, the destruction has only been magnified.
 An estimated 6,000,000 homes have been destroyed, and nearly 1,400,000 farm families have been left without tools or animals to work their lands.
 Transportation and communications systems are totally disrupted.
 Roads are damaged, bridges out and inland waterways blocked.
 The rape of the country continued right up until the Pakistani army surrendered a month ago.
 In the last days of the war, West Pakistani-owned businesses – which included nearly every commercial enterprise in the country – remitted virtually all their funds to the West.
 Pakistan International Airlines left exactly 117 rupees ($16) in its account at the port city of Chittagong.
 The army also destroyed bank notes and coins, so that many areas now suffer from a severe shortage of ready cash.
 Private cars were picked up off the streets or confiscated from auto dealers and shipped to the West before the ports were closed.
 The new government of Bangladesh quickly converted East Pakistan's state apparatus into the machinery of an independent Bangladeshi state.
 For example, a presidential decree transformed the High Court of East Pakistan into the Supreme Court of Bangladesh.

 The Awami League successfully reorganised the bureaucracy, framed a written constitution, and rehabilitated war victims and survivors.
 In January 1972, Mujib introduced a parliamentary republic through a presidential decree.
-The emerging state structure was influenced by the Westminster model in which the Prime Minister was the most powerful leader while the President acted on the government's advice.
+The emerging state structure was influenced by the Westminster model in which the prime minister was the most powerful leader while the president acted on the government's advice.
 MPs elected during the 1970 general election became members of the Constituent Assembly of Bangladesh.
-The Constitution Drafting Committee led by Dr. Kamal Hossain produced a draft constitution which was adopted on 4 November 1972 and came into force on 16 December 1972.
+The Constitution Drafting Committee led by Kamal Hossain produced a draft constitution which was adopted on 4 November 1972 and came into force on 16 December 1972.
 In comparison to the prolonged constitution-making process in Pakistan during the 1950s, the Awami League was credited for swiftly enacting the Constitution of Bangladesh within just one year of independence.
 However, the League is criticised for this swift enactment because the Constituent Assembly was largely made up of members from the League itself; the few opposition lawmakers included Manabendra Narayan Larma, who demanded the term "Bangladeshi" to describe the new country's citizens instead of "Bengali" since not all Bangladeshis were Bengalis.
 Critics argued that in reality "the Awami League sought to rule by Mujib's charisma and build a political process by dicta".